tradingview-pine-seeds/docs/ui.md

 An editor for the Pine Script™ scripting language.
 The data can be accessed with a couple of lines of code.
 A flexible and convenient tool for displaying data on the chart.

-## Symbol search
+## Symbol Search

-Symbol search is the first entry point to access the data on the TradingView chart.
+_Symbol Search_ is the entry point to access symbol data on the TradingView chart.
+To switch between symbols, type a symbol name in the _Symbol Search_ box and press <kbd>Enter</kbd>.

+Note that symbols will not appear in the _Symbol Search_ suggestion field.
+Hence, you need to know the full symbol name to open it on the chart.

-The symbol name on the TradingView chart is uniquely determined by the Github parameters:
+The symbol name on the TradingView chart is uniquely determined by the GitHub parameters:

-- `SEED` is a mandatory prefix for data of this type
+- The required `SEED` prefix.
-- the GitHub account name
+- The GitHub account name.
-- the suffix for the GitHub repository name
+- The suffix of the GitHub repository name.
-- the name of the symbol, coincides with the name of the data file
+- A symbol name that matches the name of the data file.

 |![Symbol Search][ui_search]|
 |-|

 For example, the full name of the `SEED_CRYPTO_SANTIMENT:BTC_DEV_ACTIVITY` symbol is obtained as follows:

-- `SEED` — prefix
+- `SEED` — the required prefix.
-- `CRYPTO` — the account name `github.com/crypto`
+- `CRYPTO` — the account name `github.com/crypto`.
-- `SANTIMENT` — the suffix of the repository name `github.com/crypto/seed_crypto_santiment`
+- `SANTIMENT` — the suffix of the repository name `github.com/crypto/seed_crypto_santiment`.
-- `BTC_DEV_ACTIVITY` — the name of the `BTC_DEV_ACTIVITY.CSV` data file
+- `BTC_DEV_ACTIVITY` — the symbol name that matches the name of the `BTC_DEV_ACTIVITY.CSV` data file.

-> __Note__
->
-> EOD symbols will not appear in the symbol search suggestion field.
-> Type the full symbol name and press _Enter_ in order for it to appear on the chart.

 ## Chart